DawnKim07/DiscordPHP/README.md

  - "token" means your Bot Token and "app_id" means your Bot Application ID.
 Both can be viewd at your Discord Developer Portal.

+<h3>Library Contained</h3>

+ - This library contains the library 'ReactPHP'.
+ - You can see more infos here: https://github.com/reactphp

 <h2>Functions</h2>

 <h3>OnEvent()</h3>